nic0d/run-matrix-docker/README.md

 You have to set the homeserver to https://localhost:8448 (for now it points to the server of allmende.io, it will change in the future).

-Debugging the images happens with

-    docker-compose down

-To debug the environments instead of the source images, use

-    docker-compose stop
-    docker-compose rm

-instead.